kaiden/SE187Project/doc/test_plan.md

 * asaadmin

 ### Peform adequate testing for diverse configurations
+* Silent installation mode with variation in the required fields of the answers file

-* by product of Installation and admin gui testing ?
+* Various configurations within the admin gui

 ### Performance Validation